 b.
 Responsibilities of the Board of Trustees

-The Board is responsible for oversight of the management of Central Park Conservancy to ensure that the resources, financial assets, and staff are properly and effectively used in support of the mission and in accordance with the organization's Articles of Incorporation, Bylaws, and other governing documents applicable laws and regulations, as well as the Conservancy's agreements with the City of New York.
+The Board is responsible for oversight of the management of the Central Park Conservancy to ensure that the resources, financial assets, and staff are properly and effectively used in support of the mission and in accordance with the organization's Articles of Incorporation, Bylaws, and other governing documents applicable laws and regulations, as well as the Conservancy's agreements with the City of New York.
 Primary Board responsibilities include:

 - Evaluating the President & CEO and Senior Management, and ensuring that an appropriate succession plan exists;